amimoto/sioba/README.md

-# SIOba: Simple IO Backend Abstraction
+# sIOba: Simple IO Backend Abstraction

 ## Introduction

+sIOba (Simple IO Backend Abstraction) is a Python library designed to provide a unified way to handle various input/output (I/O) backends and connect them to user interfaces, particularly terminal emulators.
+Its primary goal is to simplify the integration of interactive, text-based backends (like functions, sockets, or shell processes) with frontends such as web-based terminal emulators.

 <img src="sioba-image.png" width="300" />

-sioba (Simple IO Backend Abstraction) is a Python library designed to provide a unified way to handle various input/output (I/O) backends and connect them to user interfaces, particularly terminal emulators.
-Its primary goal is to simplify the integration of interactive, text-based backends (like functions, sockets, or shell processes) with frontends such as web-based terminal emulators.

 The name "sioba" is both a mild pun on soba noodles (evoking the imagery of I/O pipes) and an acronym for Simple IO Backend Abstraction.
+(In truth, it was just a name that didn't conflict with anything and had tangential relevance IO abstraction then backronymed)

 ## Modules